LukeDAtkinson/rust-tracing-in-one-weekend/README.md

 So far I have covered chapters 1-8 of the book.
 This means I can draw an image containing two diffuse spheres.

+There are three books in [this series](https://raytracing.github.io/).
+I plan to finish at least the first book in the series, admittedly not in just one weekend.

 ## SDL2

-Note that I am using sdl2 (https://github.com/Rust-SDL2/rust-sdl2) to display a window, draw pixels and display the result, rather than output the image data to stdout as described in the book.
+Note that I am using [SDL2](https://github.com/Rust-SDL2/rust-sdl2) to display a window, draw pixels and display the result, rather than output the image data to stdout as described in the book.
 This was mostly just because I wanted to try out creating and drawing to a window in Rust.
 SDL2 requires some set up in your local environment before you can run this code.
+See the README of the linked SDL2 repository for installation instructions for various platforms.

 I present the canvas regularly during rendering in lieu of a progress bar.
+This might be bad for performance, but I enjoy the effect.

 ## Notes on Rust